vohuynhquangnguyen/portfolio.codes-and-bytes/projects/linear-regression/readme.md

 We can test whether the true Pearson correlation coefficient of the probabilistic model, $\mathbf{y} = f(\mathbf{x}) + \pmb{\epsilon}$, is different from a hypothesized value, which we usually define to be zero, using the following steps:
 * Hypotheses: $H_0: \rho = 0$ versus $H_a: \rho \neq 0$ at the significant level $\alpha = 0.05$.
-* Test statistic: the test statistic follows the Studentized t-distribution with $n-2$ degree of freedom, and it is given as:
+* Test statistic: the test statistic follows the Studentized t-distribution with $n-2$ d.o.f., and it is given as:

 $$
 \tag{1.6}